Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

       * ./bin64 (if 64bit)

   * In cmake-gui, press 'Configure' and select the generator that fits to your installed VS Version:
-Visual Studio 14 2015, Visual Studio 15 2017, **or their 64bit equivalents** if you want to build the 64bit version of OBS
+Visual Studio 15 2017, **or their 64bit equivalents** if you want to build the 64bit version of OBS
       * NOTE: If you need to change your dependencies from a build already configured, you will need to uncheck COPIED_DEPENDENCIES and run Configure again.

   * If you did not set up Environment Variables earlier you can now configure the DepsPath and if necessary the x264, ffmpeg and curl path in the cmake-gui.